Intermittent Fasting Timer

 What Happens During a Fast

-For most healthy adults, intermittent fasting is safe and well-studied.
-It is not recommended for children, pregnant or breastfeeding women, people with a history of eating disorders, people with type 1 diabetes, or those taking medications that require food.
-If you have any medical conditions, consult your doctor before starting.
+IF is not recommended for pregnant or breastfeeding women, children and teenagers, people with a history of eating disorders, people with Type 1 diabetes or on insulin, and anyone who is underweight.
+If you have any chronic health condition or take medication, consult your doctor before starting IF.
+For most healthy adults, IF is safe when practiced sensibly.

 Fasting zones are approximate and vary by individual.
 This tool is for informational purposes only.
 Consult a healthcare provider before starting any fasting regimen.